Ibrahim Shema: Governor of Katsina State

-Shema was reelected for another four-year term on 28 April 2011, running on the People's Democratic Party (PDP) platform.
-Shema won 1,027,912 votes, followed by Masari of the Congress for Progressive Change (CPC) with 555,769 votes.
+Shema was re-elected for another four-year term on 28 April 2011, running on the People's Democratic Party (PDP) political party.
+Shema won 1,027,912 votes, followed by Masari of the Congress for Progressive Change (CPC) political party with 555,769 votes.
 The Action Congress of Nigeria (ACN) candidate came third with 19,990 votes.

 Criticisms

+Personal life

+He married Fatima Ibrahim Shema.
+They have children, three men and one woman.
+In 2013, he married Hajiya Maryam Yar'adua, first daughter of former Governor of Katsina and President of the Federal Republic of Nigeria, Umaru Musa Yar'adua.
+Together, they have one son.